Anderson Localization on Husimi Trees and its implications for Many-Body localization: The model

 \section{The model}

-To mimic key structural features of the many-body Hilbert space beyond the Bethe lattice, we study the Anderson model on a Husimi tree, a hierarchical graph in which each node belongs to \(k+1\) \((p+1)\)-cliques, \ie, fully connected subgraphs of \(p+1\) nodes.
+To mimic key structural features of the many-body Hilbert space beyond the Bethe lattice, we study the Anderson model on a Husimi tree, a hierarchical graph in which each node belongs to $k+1$ $(p+1)$--cliques, \ie, fully connected subgraphs of $p+1$ nodes.
 Neighboring cliques share exactly one node.
-The local topology is thus specified by the number of cliques per node (\(k+1\)) and the clique size (\(p+1\)), giving a node degree \(z = (k+1)p\).
-The sketches in Figs.~\ref{fig:W_c}(a) and~\ref{fig:IPR}(a) show how varying \(k\) and \(p\) at fixed \(z=12\) modifies the local structure; the Bethe lattice is recovered for \(p=1\).
+The local topology is thus specified by the number of cliques per node ($k+1$) and the clique size ($p+1$), giving a node degree $z = (k+1)p$.
+A portion of the Husimi tree for $k=1$ and $p=2$ is shown in Fig.~\ref{fig:husimi_ex} (left), while the right panel illustrates how varying $k$ and $p$ shapes the local topology of the graph.

-This construction introduces loops of size \(3\) to \(p+1\), whose number from a given node grows roughly as \((k+1)p^\ell\) (see Eq.~\eqref{eq:loops} and App.~\ref{app:loops} for a derivation of the loop statistics in the Husimi tree), giving an average loop size \(\langle\ell\rangle\sim p\).
+This construction introduces loops of size $3$ to $p+1$, whose number from a given node grows roughly as $(k+1)p^\ell$ [see Eq.~\eqref{eq:loops} and Appendix ~\ref{app:loops} for a derivation of the loop statistics in the Husimi tree], giving an average loop size $\langle\ell\rangle\sim p$.
 Although this loop distribution differs from that of Hilbert-space graphs of many-body systems, the Husimi tree provides a controlled framework for studying how increasing the number and the size of local loops affects the properties of AL, while keeping the degree fixed.

 The Hamiltonian takes the standard form of a single-particle tight-binding model with on-site disorder and nearest-neighbor hopping,